writingteacher/who-working/docs/index.md

 Click a link to read detailed descriptions of the service's resources.
 The API reference docs refer to a `{server_url}` when they refer to the URL of a resource.
 The `{server_url}` value depends on the installation of the service.
 When running a local test, the `{server_url}` is generally `http://localhost:3000`.

-* Get the [Shifts resources](api/shifts-resources.md) endpoints and learn how to configure shift properties.
+* Get the [Shifts](api/shifts-resources.md) endpoints and learn how to configure shift properties.
-* Get the [Workers resources](api/workers-resources.md) endpoints and learn how to configure worker-related properties.
+* Get the [Workers](api/workers-resources.md) endpoints and learn how to configure worker-related properties.